 Tides4fishing allows you to make tide predictions for Bangor years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-The lunar phase is a Waxing Crescent.
-Today we have 8 hours and 0 minutes of sun.
-The solar transit is at 12:09 h and the length of time the moon will be visible will be 8 hours and 35 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 9 hours and 9 minutes of sun.
+The solar transit is at 12:37 h and the length of time the moon will be visible will be 8 hours and 45 minutes.

-The tidal coefficient today is 93.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 91 to end the day with a tidal coefficient of 90.
-The tide heights today are 0.7 m, 3.6 m, 0.8 m and 3.6 m.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 0.9 m, 3.2 m, 0.8 m and 3.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Bangor which is of 3.9 m and a minimum height of 0.2 m.

-The solunar fishing calendar in Bangor tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Bangor tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: